 A decision to place the program in moratorium and/or to recommend immediate, near-term, or long-term program redesign will be made by the committee to the provost at the end of each cycle.

-The following recommendations were based on the Inspire committee’s review of program response documents submitted during Phase 1 (Fall 2019) and Phase 2 (Spring 2020), and Phase 3 (Fall 2020).
+The following recommendations were based on the Inspire committee’s review of program response documents submitted during Phase 1 (Fall 2019), Phase 2 (Spring 2020), and Phase 3 (Fall 2020).

 Final Recommendations for Phase 1 Programs